5 min read

 • Vendor lock-in language

 They also ensure your final agreement aligns with the negotiated scope and avoids future pricing surprises—protecting your organization for the entire lifecycle of the software.
+For more practical guidance, check out our tips to follow when negotiating an ERP software contract.

 What to Expect From a Structured Selection Process